-- between students, faculty, and staff which provide for the transmittance of constructive ideas in the solution of problems. - b.
-The administration of discipline on the campus of Walters State Community College for violations of college and Board of Regents policies and standards of conduct contained herein is a function of the vice president for Student Affairs and/or the appropriate Walters State Community College adjudicating body.
-The vice president and/or other authorized college personnel are responsible for investigating alleged misconduct.
-In all cases proper procedural safeguards will be used to assure due process. - 2.
-Hearing Procedures Available. - a.
-All cases which may result in (i) suspension or expulsion of a student from the institution, for disciplinary reasons, (ii) assignment of a grade which results in the grade of "F" in a course for academic misconduct, or (iii) revocation of registration of a student organization during the term of the registration are subject to the contested case provisions of the Tennessee Uniform Administrative Procedures Act (TUAPA) and shall be processed in accordance with the uniform contested case procedures adopted by the Board of Regents unless the student waives those procedures in writing and elects to have case disposed of in accordance with the College Disciplinary Procedure. - b.
-All cases which are not subject to the contested case procedures under the TUAPA and all cases in which the student has waived the contested case procedures in writing shall be disposed of in accordance with the College Disciplinary Procedure. - College Disciplinary Procedure.
-A student charged with misconduct who elects this course of action shall be called before the College Disciplinary Committee, and the following procedures shall apply: - a.
+A student charged with a General Offense or Academic and Classroom Offense who elects this course of action shall be called before the College Due Process Committee, and the following procedures shall apply:

+- a.
 The student shall be informed, in writing, of the charges being brought against his/her and the rule or regulation allegedly breached. - b.
 The student shall be given the name(s) of witness(es) bringing charges and a written report on the facts to which each witness testified. - c.
-The student shall be informed of the time, place, and date of the Disciplinary Committee hearing which shall be held within 10 days of the date of notification. - d.
+The student shall be informed of the time, place, and date of the College Due Process Committee hearing which shall be held within ten (10) days of the date of notification. - d.
 The student may request a public hearing. - e.
-The student shall be given the opportunity to hear and question witnesses and to present oral or written evidence in his/her defense. - f.
-The student shall have the right to be assisted in the defense by an adviser of his/her choice.
+The student shall be given the opportunity to hear and question witnesses against his/her and to present oral and written evidence in his/her defense. - f.
+The student shall have the right to be assisted in his/her defense by an adviser of his/her choice.
 The adviser's participation shall be limited, however, to advising the student and shall not include representing the student. - g.
-All evidence upon which the decision is made shall be presented at the proceedings of the Disciplinary Committee hearing. - h.
-Following the hearing, the Disciplinary Committee shall submit its recommendation to the President for final approval. - The decision of the President shall be final subject only to any appeal provided by policies of the Board of Regents. - Cases of alleged sexual assault.
-In cases involving alleged sexual assault, both the accuser and the accused shall be informed of the following: - a.
-Both the accuser and the accused are entitled to the same opportunity to have others present during a
+All evidence upon which the decision is made shall be presented at the proceedings of the College Due Process Committee hearing. - h.
+Following the hearing, the College Due Process Committee shall submit its recommendation to the President for final approval.

-- disciplinary proceeding; and - Both the accuser and the accused shall be informed of the outcome of any disciplinary proceeding involving allegations of sexual assault.
+- The decision of the President shall be final subject only to any appeal provided by policies of the Tennessee Board of Regents. - 4.
+Cases of alleged sexual assault. - a.
+Both the accuser and the accused are entitled to the same opportunity to have others present during a disciplinary proceeding; and - Both the accuser and the accused shall be informed of the outcome of any due process proceeding involving allegations of sexual assault.